List of Saskatchewan municipal roads (700–799): SK 732

-Highway 732 runs from Highway 627 east to Highway 2 south of Penzance.
-The highway crosses Iskwao Creek and connects with Highways 643 and 11 near Craik.
-It is about 54 km long.
+Highway 732 runs from Highway 627 east to the junction of Highway 354 and Highway 733 in Dilke.
+The highway crosses both Iskwao Creek and the Arm River, as well as connects with Highways 643 and 11 at Craik, and sharing a concurrency (overlap) with Highway 2 between Penzance and Holdfast.
+The highway also provides access to Craik and District Regional Park and the community of Sarnia Beach.
+It is about 87.7 km long.